lowell80/quail-hollow/readme.md

 `--alias, -a`

 The alias is used to set the IAM account alias (see <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#AboutAccountAlias>) and/or prefix various globally unique AWS resource names and/or identifiers such as S3 bucket names;  if an alias is not specified, it will default to the AWS account number.
+The prefix must comply with S3 naming convention requirements (see <https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html>)

 `--profile, -p`